holoviz/panel/doc/tutorials/index.md

 Together, we will explore the wind turbine dataset and build a chatbot, a static report, a todo app, an image classifier app, a dashboard, and a streaming application.

 After completing these tutorials, you will be able to build a wide range of polished, single-page apps from a single file using a *function-based approach*.
+You will be a Panel *Hero*.
 :::

 :::{grid-item-card} {octicon}`mortar-board;2.5em;sd-mr-1` Intermediate